manakulkarni/Sentiment-Analysis/README.md

-Here, we’ll focus on R packages useful in understanding and extracting insights from the text and text mining packages.
+R packages useful in understanding and extracting insights from the text and text mining packages.

 1. RSQLite, ‘SQLite’ Interface for R